10:11AM. So, the idea is:

 It's not like I came into this blind...
 I know the 90s, okay?
 I'm aware of the gimmicks...
 I'm aware of how WEIRD it all kind of was.
 And I'm also aware of the fact that despite the promises made early on, even Guy Gardner's solo series(es?) at the time would succumb to that madness (how could Guy ever NOT succumb to ANY madness?).
 I KNOW that things got weird for Gardner (and that's saying a lot, because he's already Guy Gardner), and I know that his books are all universally regarded as sort of incomprehensible hogwash on par with Neal Adam's Batman: Odyssey.
 Yes, I know.
 But it starts out sort of okay, so maybe I figured that my standards were so low that I, being a mouth-foaming, eye-twitching nitwit/knucklehead, could enjoy it the whole way through, despite its notorious shortcomings.
 Well, the truth is...
 I just hadn't REACHED those shortcomings yet.
 Let me probe (get it?) your mind with a query here: if JLA #48, published in 1991, is billed "The Last Giant Nazi Robot Story!"... what does that say about Guy Gardner: Warrior #23, which is to its credit not a giant Nazi ROBOT story... but instead a giant Nazi DINOSAUR story?!

-If you ask me, that's even MORE 1940s!
-Usually, I wouldn't complain about a golden age throwback, except for that this really doesn't make any sense.
+If you ask me, that's even MORE outrageous!
+Usually, I wouldn't complain about a golden/silver age throwback, except for that this really doesn't make any sense.
 None of this makes any sense.
-Guy Gardner (1992) is like a weird dream that you keep as an afterthought for the rest of the day-- not because it was emotionally significant, but because it takes twenty-four hours to make sense of... if even.
+Guy Gardner (1992) is like a weird dream that you keep as an afterthought for the rest of the day-- not because it was emotionally significant, but because it takes twenty-four hours to make sense of... or more.
 What a time.

 And what a stupid hole editorial dug themselves into-- they make this huge deal about how Guy's gonna be different, no weird gimmicks or costume changes or name changes or... well, I don't know what else to list, but you can fill in the blanks of what they said they WOULDN'T do... by just listing what they actually did end up doing.
 Does "Vuldarian" ring a bell?